-RETENTION PERIODS
+Appendix 1 - RETENTION PERIODS

-Type of Record/Document Retention Period SCHOOL-SPECIFIC RECORDS Registration documents of the School Permanent (or until closure of the School) Attendance Register 6 years from date of last entry, then archive Minutes of Governors' Meetings Minimum - 10 years from date of meeting Annual curriculum From end of year: 3 years (or 1 year for other class records: e.g. marks / timetables / assignments INDIVIDUAL PUPIL RECORDS Admissions: application forms, assessments, records of decisions 25 years from date of birth (or, if pupil not admitted, up to 7 years from that decision) Examination results (external or internal) 7 years from pupil leaving school Pupil files including: Pupil reports Pupil performance records Pupil medical records ALL: 25 years from date of birth (subject where relevant to safeguarding considerations): any material which may be relevant to potential claims should be kept for the lifetime of the pupil Special educational needs records (to be risk assessed individually) Date of birth plus up to 35 years (allowing for special extensions to statutory limitation period) SAFEGUARDING Policies and procedures Keep a permanent record of historic policies DBS disclosure certificates (if held) No longer than 6 months from decision on recruitment, unless DBS specifically consulted - but a record of the checks being made must be kept, if not the certificate itself.
+Туре of Record/Document Retention Period SCHC OOL-SPECIFIC RECORDS Registration documents of the School Permanent (or until closure of the School) Registration documents of the School Permanent (or until closure of the School) • Attendance Register 6 years from date of last entry, then archive • Minutes of Governors' Meetings Minimum - 10 years from date of meeting • Annual curriculum From end of year: 3 years (or 1 year for other class records: e.g. marks / timetables / assignments INDIV IDUAL PUPIL RECORDS • Admissions: application forms, 25 years from date of birth (or, if pupil not asses sments, records of decisions admitted, up to 7 years from that decision) • intern Examination results (external or al) 7 years from pupil leaving school • Pupil files including: o Pupil reports o Pupil performance records o Pupil medical records ALL: 25 years from date of birth (subject where relevant to safeguarding considerations): any material which may be relevant to potential claims should be kept for the lifetime of the pupil • be risi Special educational needs records (to k assessed individually) Date of birth plus up to 35 years (allowing for special extensions to statutory limitation period) SAFE GUARDING • Policies and procedures Keep a permanent record of historic policies • DBS disclosure certificates (if held) No longer than 6 months from decision on recruitment, unless DBS specifically consulted - but a record of the checks being made must be kept, if not the certificate itself.
 Incident reporting Keep on record for as long as any living victim may bring a claim and for a minimum of 25 years (NB civil claim limitation periods can be set aside in cases of abuse).
 Ideally, files to be reviewed from time to time if resources allow and a suitably qualified person is available.
-Child Protection files If a referral has been made/social care have been involved or child has been subject of a
+Child Protection files If a referral has been made/social care have been involved or child has been subject of a multi-agency plan - indefinitely.
+If low level concerns, with no multi-agency act - apply applicable school low-level concerns policy rationale (this may be 25 years from date of birth OR indefinitely).
+CORPORATE RECORDS Certificates of incorporation Permanent (or until dissolution of the Minutes, notes and resolutions of Board or management meetings company) Minimum - 10 years Register of members Permanent (minimum 10 years for exmembers) Annual reports Minimum - 6 years ACCOUNTING RECORDS Accounting records including tax returns Minimum - 6 years from the end of the financial year in which the transaction took place Budget and internal financial reports Minimum - 3 years CONTRACTS AND AGREEMENTS Signed or final/concluded agreements (plus any signed or final/concluded variations or amendments) Minimum - 7 years from completion of contractual obligations or term of agreement, whichever is the later Deeds (or contracts under seal) Minimum - 13 years from completion of contractual obligation or term of agreement